-Total reported emissions from Waste have seen a reduction (around 3%) between 2015r and 2016; this is due to decreases in the amount of waste that has been composted and sent to landfill.
-The quantity of clinical waste incinerated has increased however, by 11% since 2015, leading to an increase in emissions from incineration.
+Total reported emissions from Waste have seen a reduction of 13% and 10% in 2017 compared to 2015r and 2016r (respectively); this is due to decreases in the amount of waste that has been composted and sent to landfill.
+Emissions from the incineration of clinical waste have reduced slightly since 2015r.